-We have established antitrust-immunized JBAs with British Airways, Iberia and Finnair, and separately with Japan Airlines.
+American has established a transatlantic JBA with British Airways, Iberia and Finnair, and separately, a transpacific JBA with Japan Airlines, each of which has been granted antitrust immunity.
 In October 2017, American and its transatlantic partners executed an amended and restated JBA which, among other things, extends the term of the agreement.
-Also, we had previously signed a revised JBA with Qantas Airways and applied for antitrust immunity with the DOT for the revised relationship, but we withdrew that application in November 2016 after it was tentatively denied by the DOT.
-We intend to file a new application for antitrust immunity with the DOT this year, which, if granted, would allow us to further expand our relationship with Qantas Airways.
-In addition, we have signed JBAs with certain air carriers of the LATAM Airlines Group and have applied for antitrust immunity in the relevant jurisdictions affected by such agreements, which applications have been approved in some jurisdictions, but are still pending in other jurisdictions, including the United States and Chile.
-The foregoing arrangements are important aspects of our international network and we are dependent on the performance of the other airlines party to those agreements.
-No assurances can be given as to any benefits that we may derive from such arrangements or any other arrangements that may ultimately be implemented.
+An application is pending with the DOT to add Aer Lingus, which is now owned by the parent company of British Airways and Iberia, to the transatlantic JBA.
+This relationship benefits from a grant of antitrust immunity from the DOT and was reviewed by the EC in July 2010.
+In connection with this review, we provided certain commitments to the EC regarding, among other things, the availability of take-off and landing slots at LHR or LGW airports.
+The commitments accepted by the EC are binding for 10 years with the possibility of renewal by the EC.
+However, in light of Brexit and the related possibility that the EC would no longer have regulatory responsibility for the United Kingdom when the commitments expire in July 2020, the United Kingdom CMA in October 2018 opened an investigation into the transatlantic JBA.
+We are cooperating fully with the CMA.
+Also, we had previously signed a JBA with Qantas Airways and in 2015, applied for antitrust immunity with the DOT for the revised relationship, but we withdrew that application in November 2016 after it was tentatively denied by the DOT.
+In February 2018, we filed a new application for antitrust immunity with the DOT, which, if granted, would allow us to further expand our relationship with Qantas Airways.
+This JBA has been approved by the competition law regulators in Australia and New Zealand.
+In addition, we have signed JBAs with certain air carriers of the LATAM Airlines Group, which JBAs have been approved in all jurisdictions other than the United States, where approval is pending.
+Most recently, in November 2018, the Court of Free Competition in Chile approved the JBA between American and LATAM Airlines Group with respect to both our passenger and cargo businesses.
+That decision has been appealed to the Chilean Supreme Court.
+The foregoing arrangements are important aspects of our international network and we are dependent on the performance and continued cooperation of the other airlines party to those agreements.
+No assurances can be given as to any benefits that we may derive from such arrangements or any other arrangements that may ultimately be implemented, or whether or not regulators will continue to approve or impose material conditions on our business activities.